ISSKA/geocruncher/README.md

 Alternatively, a command line interface can be used to launch computations (**DEPRECATED**).
 See [documentation](./doc/command-line.md).

-It posesses an optional integrated Profiler (currently only working in the command line version), used in production by the VisualKarsys team to estimate computation times and identify key areas where speed should be improved.
+It posesses an optional integrated profiler and monitoring stack, used in production by the VisualKarsys team for observability and to estimate computation times and identify key areas where performance should be improved.

 ## Installation